SerdarHelli/MRZ_Passport_Reader_From_Image/README.md

 # MRZ_Passport_Reader_From_Image

-This study detect and recognize MRZ ID from passport images.
-It includes our own model to segment mrz area then we are using Tesseract OCR to recognize text.
+The of this study are to detect and recognize MRZ ID from one-shot passport images.
+It includes our own model to segment mrz area.
+Then, we are using Tesseract OCR to recognize text.